A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 A health insurance deductible is the amount a consumer has to pay for covered services or medications before their insurance plan starts to pay.
 A deductible is a component of cost sharing.
 Covered medical expenses are added to or accumulated toward a deductible over the course of a year and then start over the next year.
 (Medicare Part A works differently, with deductibles that apply per benefit period rather than per year.)

-Once a policyholder meets their plan’s deductible, most plan holders typically pay only a copayment or coinsurance for additional covered healthcare services or therapies used, up to an out-of-pocket maximum.
+Once a policyholder meets their plan's deductible, they will typically pay only a copayment or coinsurance for additional covered healthcare services or therapies used, up to an out-of-pocket maximum.

-But under the Affordable Care Act, all non-grandfathered major medical plans have to cover certain preventive care with no cost-sharing, which means the insurer pays for these services even if the member has not met their deductible.
+Under the Affordable Care Act, all non-grandfathered major medical plans must cover certain preventive care with no cost-sharing, which means the insurer pays for these services even if the member has not met their deductible.1

 Why do I have more than one deductible?

 Health insurance plans may have multiple deductibles.
-For example, your policy may have both individual and family deductible limits.
-Most plans also have a separate deductible if you use medical providers (doctors, hospitals, pharmacies, etc.) who are outside the plan’s provider network.
+For example, your policy may have both individual and family deductibles.
+Most plans also have a separate deductible if you use medical providers (doctors, hospitals, pharmacies, etc.) who are outside the plan's provider network, assuming the plan provides out-of-network coverage (many plans do not).
 Your deductible will generally be higher if you use an out-of-network provider.
 Your plan may also have separate deductibles for medical and prescription drug benefits.

 How can I find out what my deductible will be?

 Health plan websites or printed marketing materials provide deductible and other cost-sharing information.
-Don’t sign up for a plan without carefully reviewing all the terms of the coverage and comparing all costs (not only deductibles, but also premiums and copay/coinsurance amounts).
-If you or a dependent have a chronic illness, it may be more cost-effective for you to select a plan with a higher premium, but a lower deductible.
-On the other hand, if you know you’re going to need a medical service that will cause you to meet the out-of-pocket maximum on any plan, it may be less costly overall to go with a higher deductible and lower premiums — there are different solutions that work for different situations.
+Don’t sign up for a plan without carefully reviewing all the terms of the coverage and comparing all costs (not only deductibles, but also premiums and copay/coinsurance amounts, and the maximum out-of-pocket limit).
+If you or a dependent has a chronic illness, it may be more cost-effective to select a plan with a higher premium, but a lower deductible.
+On the other hand, if you know you're going to need a medical service that will cause you to meet the out-of-pocket maximum on any plan, it may be less costly overall to go with a higher deductible and lower premiums — different solutions work for different situations.

-If you are eligible for Medicare, one helpful resource for comparing options is the Medicare Plan Finder tool.
-Plan Finder helps consumers compare all types of Medicare options (Medigap and Medicare Part D vs. Medicare Advantage coverage), including the cost of premiums and out-of-pocket expenses.
+If you are eligible for Medicare, one helpful resource for comparing options is the Medicare Plan Finder tool.8 This plan comparison tool helps consumers compare all types of Medicare options (Medigap and Medicare Part D vs. Medicare Advantage coverage), including the cost of premiums and out-of-pocket expenses.

-If you are comparing health plan options where you are employed, your human resources department may point you to online tools that help compare plan options.
+If you are comparing health plan options offered by your employer, your human resources department may point you to online tools that help compare plan options.
 These tools help consumers evaluate the types of healthcare services they might need over the plan year and help them choose a plan that makes the best financial sense for the employee and any dependents covered under the policy.

 What happens to my deductible if I switch plans?

-If you switch plans mid-year — due to a job change, for example — you’ll typically find that you start over with a new deductible on the new plan.
-It’s possible for exceptions to be made if there are extenuating circumstances, such as an insurer becoming insolvent mid-year, or an insurer offering a deductible carry-over credit when a person switches to another plan offered by the same insurer.
+If you switch plans mid-year — due to a job change, for example — you'll typically find that you start over with a new deductible on the new plan.
+Exceptions are possible if there are extenuating circumstances, such as an insurer becoming insolvent mid-year, or an insurer offering a deductible carry-over credit when a person switches to another plan offered by the same insurer.
 But exceptions like that are not common.

 Deductibles are not prorated.
 So you'll still have a full deductible to meet for the remainder of the plan year before you receive post-deductible benefits, even if you join the plan mid-way through the plan year.